aravind-sadharani/chandraveena/src/blog/release1-patdeep/index.md

 <you-tube videoid="4smgSeLpiYo"></you-tube>
 <br>

 In this session, I present *Raga Patdeep* on Chandraveena.
-Even though as a scale, Raga Patdeep is similar to Melakartha Gaurimanohari, I present the Raga as a *Vikrit* or an altered Raga belonging to the Kharaharapriya / Palasi family of Ragas.
+Even though as a scale, Raga Patdeep is similar to Melakarta Gaurimanohari, I present the Raga as a *Vikrit* or an altered Raga belonging to the Kharaharapriya or Palasi family of Ragas.
 The altered note is Nishad.
-Here, I explore the Raga in Alap, Jod and Jhala.
+Here, I explore the Raga in Alap, Jod and Jhala, and conclude with a Pallavi in Chautala.

 ## Program Notes